Needles and syringes distributed per person who injects drugs

-Injecting drug use is the main route of transmission for about 10% of the people acquiring HIV globally and 30% of those outside sub-Saharan Africa.
+Injecting drug use is the main route of transmission for about 12% of people acquiring HIV globally.
 Preventing HIV transmission caused by injecting drug use is one of the key challenges in reducing the burden of HIV.

-Needle and syringe programmes are one of nine interventions in the WHO, UNODC and UNAIDS comprehensive package for the prevention, treatment and care of HIV among people who inject drugs.
+Needle-syringe programmes are one of nine interventions in the World Health Organization (WHO), United Nations Office on Drugs and Crime (UNODC) and UNAIDS comprehensive package for the prevention, treatment and care of HIV among people who inject drugs.

-Needle and syringe programmes greatly enhance HIV prevention for people who inject drugs, and a wealth of scientific evidence supports its efficacy in preventing the spread of HIV.
+Needle-syringe programmes greatly enhance HIV prevention for people who inject drugs, and a wealth of scientific evidence supports their efficacy in preventing the spread of HIV.

-Number of needles and syringes distributed in the past 12 months by needle and syringe programmes
+Number of needles and syringes distributed in the past 12 months by needle-syringe programmes

 Number of people who inject drugs in the country

-Programme data used to count the number of needles and syringes distributed (numerator)
+For the numerator: Programme data used to count the number of needles and syringes distributed

-Estimation of the number of people who inject drugs in the country (denominator)
+For the denominator: Estimation of the number of people who inject drugs in the country